mdekkernet/bb-customize3/README.md

 ### List all available widgets

-Lists all widget from default 'node_modules' directory:
+Lists all widget from default `node_modules` directory:

 ```bash
   $ bb-customize3 --list